 On arrival pick you from Pathankot / Chakki bank Railway station and & then start towards Dalhousie -arrive, Dalhousie -check in hotel- night stay at Hotel.

 Day 2: Dalhousie – Khajjiar – Bharmour

-After Breakfast we shall leave for the local sightseeing of Dalhousie, The Mall Dalhousie, GPO Dalhousie, Subhash Chownk Dalhousie, Panjphulla Dalhousie, Tibetan Market Dalhousie, A nature walk of “Garam Sarak” Hot Road and “Thandi Sarak” Cold Road and then proceeds towards “Khajjiar” known as Mini Switzerland of Himachal Pradesh.
-Then travel to the hotel in Bharmour for night stay.
+After Breakfast, we shall leave for the local sightseeing of Dalhousie, The Mall Dalhousie, GPO Dalhousie, Subhash Chownk Dalhousie, Panjphulla Dalhousie, Tibetan Market Dalhousie, A nature walk of “Garam Sarak” Hot Road and “Thandi Sarak” Cold Road and then proceeds towards “Khajjiar” known as Mini Switzerland of Himachal Pradesh.
+Then travel to the hotel in Bharmour for a night stay.

 Day 3: Bharmour – Bharmani Mata

 After Breakfast shall leave for Chaurasi Temples Complex and the only temple of “Dharamraj – Yama” there which is the only one temple in India and there is a story about the temple that after the death when soul travels to the end destination they have to stops here in this temple for settling the accounts which he had did in his life, so recommended to visit this temple once in his life.
 After visit Chaurasi Temple we shall leave for Bharmani Mata temple, return back in the evening.
 Overnight at hotel in Bharmour View at Bharmour.

 After Breakfast Shall Depart for Chamba, There we will visit the Museum of Chamba & Laxmi Narayan Temple and shall proceed towards Pathankot Railway Station for Dropping.

 Feel free to call us for booking or arranging an unforgettable trip @ 9910656940